Pistol Permit Application Process

 TO REGISTER ONLINE, READ THE FOLLOWING INSTRUCTIONS FIRST, THEN CLICK THE LINK BELOW TO THE REGISTRATION SITE.

-1. To create an account at the Civilian Tactical Handgun Training website, click the button that says, “Log In/Create Account”.
+1. To create an account at the registration website, click the button that says, “Log In/Create Account”.
 This button is located on the left, just below the graphic of the targets.
 A pop-up box will appear.
-Fill in all information requested.
+Fill in all the information requested.
 When you have successfully created your account, refresh your browser, and sign in with the username and password you just created.

-2. Click the illuminated blue tab that says, “Fingerprinting For Handgun License”.
+2. Click the illuminated blue tab that says, “Fingerprinting for Handgun License”.
 Select and pay for an available fingerprinting appointment.
-A session is available if you see displayed 0/1 and you are able to continue through the prompts to payment.
-A session is full if you see displayed 1/1 and a prompt appears that says "session is full".
+A session is available if you see displayed 0/1 and you can continue through the prompts to payment.
+A session is full if you see displayed 1/1 and a prompt appears that says, "session is full".
 There is only one registrant per thirty-minute session.

 3. Continue through the online prompts to make a payment.
 The fee for fingerprinting is $111.50 and must be paid at the time of registration.
 You may pay with a credit or debit card.
 Registration for a fingerprinting appointment is non-refundable.
 Do NOT miss your appointment.
 If you have an emergency prior to your scheduled appointment, call the Pistol Office at 845-291-7932.